victorjonsson/db-log-inspector/README.md

 ...
 ```

-To view the details of a normalized query, such as the normalized query and an example statement, you use the flag `-n`.
+To view the details of a normalized query, such as the normalized sql and an example statement, you use the flag `-n`.

 ```
 $ loginspect -f 2015-12-00 -t 2015-12-31 -n m3l91307399ff040am31283cb9cdlmq1